From Birdwatcher to CEO: What 30 Years in Conservation Taught Me

 My twenties were spent in the mud.
 Wetland bird surveys in the Somerset Levels.
 Bat emergence counts in disused railway tunnels.
 Vegetation transects across chalk downland so steep I once slid thirty metres on my back clutching a quadrat.
 The fieldwork taught me two things that have governed everything since.

 First: nature is not a concept.
-It’s specific.
-It’s this particular population of water voles in this particular stretch of riverbank, and if you don’t understand the granular, local reality, your grand strategies will fail.
-I’ve watched well-funded conservation programmes collapse because they were designed by people who had never knelt in the habitat they were trying to save.
+It is specific.
+It is this particular population of water voles in this particular stretch of riverbank, and if you do not understand the granular, local reality, your grand strategies will fail.
+I have watched well-funded conservation programmes collapse because they were designed by people who had never knelt in the habitat they were trying to save.

 Second: data matters more than passion.
 I arrived in conservation burning with conviction and discovered that conviction without evidence persuades no one.
-The best conservation argument I ever made wasn’t a speech.
+The best conservation argument I ever made was not a speech.
 It was a spreadsheet showing three years of population data that proved a development site held a regionally significant breeding colony.
-The planning inspector didn’t care about my feelings.
+The planning inspector did not care about my feelings.
 She cared about the numbers.

 The pivot

-By my mid-thirties, I’d hit a wall that every field ecologist eventually encounters.
+By my mid-thirties, I had hit a wall that every field ecologist eventually encounters.
 I could survey a site, document its value, write the report, and still watch it get destroyed because the economic argument for development outweighed the ecological argument for protection.
 Every time.
 Without fail.

-The system wasn’t broken.
-It was working exactly as designed — it just didn’t value nature.
+The system was not broken.
+It was working exactly as designed.
+It just did not value nature.
 And no amount of ecological data would change that unless nature had a price that showed up on a balance sheet.

 That realisation was uncomfortable.
-Many of my colleagues in conservation saw economic valuation as a betrayal — reducing sacred landscapes to commodity units.
+Many of my colleagues in conservation saw economic valuation as a betrayal, reducing sacred landscapes to commodity units.
 I understood the objection.
 I shared it, emotionally.
-But I’d watched too many sacred landscapes get bulldozed by forces that spoke only the language of money.
-If nature couldn’t speak that language too, it would keep losing.
+But I had watched too many sacred landscapes get bulldozed by forces that spoke only the language of money.
+If nature could not speak that language too, it would keep losing.

 CreditNature

-Founding CreditNature was the logical conclusion of everything I’d learned.
+Founding CreditNature in 2020 was the logical conclusion of everything I had learned.
 The science of ecosystem measurement had advanced to the point where credible quantification was possible.
 The financial sector was beginning to take nature risk seriously.
 The regulatory landscape was shifting.
 All the pieces were on the board.

 But building a company that bridges ecology and finance is a daily exercise in translation.
 Ecologists and investors think differently, speak differently, and mistrust each other for historically good reasons.
 My job, more than anything, is to stand in the gap between those worlds and make each legible to the other.